Shahid-135/CrisisSpot/README.md

 # TSEqD: Turkey-Syria Earthquake Dataset
-The TSEqD multimodal Twitter dataset is a comprehensive collection of manually annotated comprising 10,352 tweets and associated images obtained during the period from February 6, 2023, to March 16, 2023.
+The TSEqD multimodal dataset is a comprehensive collection of manually annotated comprising 10,352 tweets and associated images obtained during the period from February 6, 2023, to March 16, 2023.
 TSEqD is annotated for two distinct tasks: Informative Tasks and Humanitarian Tasks.
 The process of data curation, annotation, and label distribution across various classes is elaborated in subsequent sections, ensuring a comprehensive understanding of the dataset's composition and utility.

 ## Task 1: Informative vs Not informative
 Task 1 involves identifying and categorizing informative and non-informative content within the TSEqD Dataset.
 Informative content refers to social media posts that convey meaningful information related to the Turkey-Syria Earthquake.
 The goal of Task 1 is to label each sample as either informative or non-informative based on the presence or absence of valuable information regarding the earthquake event.
 This task is crucial for enabling efficient information retrieval, aiding disaster response efforts, and facilitating research on public communication during natural disasters.